 AkitaBox Capture is an easy-to-use mobile app for collecting facilities data.
 Gather up-to-date information on your assets and envelope that can support smarter repair and replacement decisions.
 And because Capture is built in to the AkitaBox platform, all of the data you collect feeds into the rest of your facilities management actions within AkitaBox.

-AkitaBox Asset Management software holds the location and current condition of every asset on your campus, while Maintenance Management software tracks the reactive & preventive maintenance history of each asset.
+AkitaBox Asset Management software holds the location and current condition of every asset on your campus, while the CMMS tracks the reactive and preventive maintenance history of each asset.
 You can see exactly what assets you have, where they are, how old they are, how well they’re holding up, and how soon they’ll need replacing.

 AkitaBox Capital Management software makes assigning costs easy.
 It’s connected to Gordian’s RS Means cost database, so you can automatically pull up an industry-standard replacement cost for any asset.
 You can also customize costs based on your experience and any local factors you know about (maybe you know someone just replaced a particular item down the road and it cost them x dollars).